sonic-net/SONiC/doc/policer_counter/PolicerCounter-HLD.md

 CounterType::POLICER
 ```

-PolicerOrch holds a new object of type FlexCounterManager and is initialized with ```StatsMode::READ```
+PolicerOrch holds a new object of type FlexCounterManager and is initialized to ```StatsMode::READ```
 and a default polling interval of 10 sec and disable by default:
 ```c++
 FlexCounterManager m_pc_manager;